20 tips for handling your ADHD at work

 3. Find an office with a door that closes to avoid distractions

-4. Take a stimulant: coffee, medication timed when you most need to focus, say half an hour ahead
+4. Take a stimulant: coffee, ADHD medication timed when you most need to focus, say half an hour ahead

 5. Take a break, take a walk, move location, change things to become more alert